 Others simply contract the cross docking process out.
 Third party logistic companies can have one distribution center that serves dozens of companies.
 All the products for each company are sent to this one center, and the logistics company organizes and distributes all these products.
 This is a very economical way to handle receiving and distribution, especially for small to mid-sized companies that may not need a full facility for themselves.

 Cross Docking Stations Within a Facility

-Cross docking is primarily used to handle the incoming and outgoing parts, products, and other items for multiple locations.
-It is also possible to use cross docking stations to help improve efficiency within a single facility.
+Although primarily used to handle the incoming and outgoing parts, products, and other items for multiple locations, it is also possible to use cross docking stations to help improve efficiency within a single facility.

 This can be a very efficient way to keep a workplace more organized.
 In addition, it can help reduce excess inventory because the one central area will track what is in the facility and what is being used.
 A facility can make adjustments to the ordering of inventory or other supplies to help minimize the amount they have on hand at any given time.

 Another advantage of an internal cross docking station is that it can keep track of a lot of equipment and supplies to reduce the risk of theft or loss.
 If a department needs to use specific tools for a job, they will have it checked out and the tool will be tracked until it is returned.
 This process can typically be automated as well to ensure each area has access to what they need, when they need it.

 Supplies are brought in to the receiving area, which is typically on one side of the station.
 This is also where any tools or reusable parts and equipment will be returned after use.
 On the other side of the station is where individuals or departments will pick up the items they need.